 State highway 366, which provides access to this hike, is closed yearly due to snow from November 15 through April 15 (or possibly later), about 7 miles before the trailhead.

-The road makes a sharp bend to the left at 0.25 miles, and leaves Soldier Creek behind.
-Aspens and southwestern white pines now begin to crowd the tall spruces, creating a shady, forested hike.
+The road makes a sharp bend to the left at 0.25 miles and leaves Soldier Creek behind.
+Aspens and southwestern white pines begin to crowd the tall spruces, creating a shady, forested hike.

 Returning to your vehicle via one of the Webb Peak Trail's two branches makes a great loop with a quick return.
-The short branch offers a 3.25 mile loop, while the long branch offers a 4.5 mile loop.
-Returning via the Chesley Flat Trail and the Swift Trail highway brings route finding challenges, and a loop hike of 5.5 miles. - May 10 2008 Preston the yeti
+The short branch offers a 3.25-mile loop, while the long branch offers a 4.5-mile loop.
+Returning via the Chesley Flat Trail and the Swift Trail highway brings route-finding challenges and a loop hike of 5.5 miles.